 Growing mint in pots is a great way to keep it from taking over your garden.
 Planting mint near barriers like sidewalks is also ideal for preventing mint plants from spreading.

-If you use containers or pots, place the herbs 18 to 24 inches apart.
-Regularly feeding them with a water-soluble plant food will promote excellent leaf production.
+If you decide on using containers or pots, place the herbs 18 to 24 inches apart.
+Feed them regularly with water-soluble plant food, this will help promote excellent leaf production.

 3. Lemon Balm

-Do it in late summer or early autumn.
-You can harvest the stalks just as the flowers bloom and let them dry before storing in a sealed container.
+It’s best to grow this plant in late summer or early autumn.
+You can harvest the stalks just as the flowers bloom and let them dry before storing them in a sealed container.

 Hibiscus plants are known for their big, colourful flowers.
-Not only can its blossoms make a perfect decorative addition to your garden, but they can also be used for medicinal purposes.
+Not only can its blossoms make a perfect decorative addition to your garden, but they can also be used for medicinal purposes!